artem-mangilev/ngx-vflow/projects/ngx-vflow-demo/src/app/categories/getting-started/pages/roadmap/index.md

 This is a roadmap for `ngx-vflow`:

-- subflows
-- more customization to default nodes
 - improve consistency across browsers (mainly appeals to Safari)
 - improve documentation
 - more curves
+- custom SVG shapes
+- multiselect nodes
+- floating edges
 - plugin system
 - minimap
-- node rotation/resizing
+- node rotation
 - UI controls for flow
-- support for layout engines (Dagree, etc.)
+- support for more layout engines (Dagree, etc.)
 - more complex background (patterns)
-- more events for different actions
 - modal system for context menu
+- lazy loading nodes based on current viewport (decrease initial bundle)
 - HTML-based renderer as alternative to current SVG-based renderer
 - Experimental canvas/webgl renderer for insane performance